 We are a high-volume program, consistently performing about 500 total procedures each year.

-Below is a highlight of our results for many common lesions from the last few years as compared with published national averages; in all cases our program has equaled or outperformed the average expectations in North America.
-Recent performance of rare procedures not listed below, including Cor Triatriatum resection, unifocalization and Rastelli procedures, ventricular diverticulum surgery and pacemaker/AICD surgery has also resulted in a 100 percent survival rate.
-For more information on these procedures and others, click here.
+Below is our results for many common operations from the last five years as compared with published national averages; in all cases, our program outperformed the average expectations in North America.
+For information on the conditions treated, click here.